 Configuring VoiceGuide to always use the 'external interpreter' can be done by setting the entry Engine in VG.INI's [moduleRunScript] section to cscript

 Another approach is to set the $RV[ini_moduleRunScript_Engine] in the VoiceGuide script to cscript

 just before running the Run Script module that needs to use the external interpreter, and then set it to ClearScript

 for following Run Script modules to use the internal interpreter.

 This allows the setting of interpreter to be used by the Run Script module to be done dynamically, during the call.

 Running VBScripts from Command Line

-VBScript .vbs files can be executed by by using the Windows' wscript.exe and cscript.exe utilities.
+VBScript .vbs files can also just be executed by by using the Windows' wscript.exe and cscript.exe utilities.

-On curent versions of Windows, which are all 64-bit open a command prompt (best to use the 'Administrator Command Prompt'),
+On current versions of Windows (which are all 64-bit) open a command prompt (best to use the 'Administrator Command Prompt'),

 then change directory to the VoiceGuide's \temp\ sub-directory and run this command line: